Boston bid for the 2024 Summer Olympics: Bid history

 In 2013, Boston was one of 35 cities invited by the USOC to explore the possibility of submitting a bid to host the 2024 Olympics.
-The Massachusetts State Senate passed a bill, filed by Lowell senator Eileen Donoghue, that July to create a feasibility commission to study this possibility.
+The Massachusetts State Senate passed a bill (filed by Lowell senator Eileen Donoghue) in July to create a feasibility commission to study this possibility.
 After then passing through the House of Representatives and receiving the signature of Governor Deval Patrick, the Feasibility Commission was formed that fall, with appointees from Governor Deval Patrick, Senate President Therese Murray, Speaker Robert DeLeo, Senate Minority Leader Bruce Tarr, House Minority Leader Bradley Jones, Jr., and Boston Mayor Marty Walsh.
 The Feasibility Commission was staffed with corporate executives (covering real estate/construction, tourism, and sports management) and political officials or their aides.

 The commission released its final report on February 27, 2014, which identified possible venues, legacy opportunities, and security risks for the Games.

 In January 2014, the leaders of the feasibility commission created the non-profit Boston 2024 Partnership.
-Suffolk Construction Company CEO John Fish, the Chairman of the feasibility commission, became the treasurer, clerk, and director (then, later, chairman) of Boston 2024.
+Suffolk Construction Company CEO John Fish, the chairman of the feasibility commission, became the treasurer, clerk, and director (then, later, chairman) of Boston 2024.
 Massachusetts Competitive Partnership CEO Daniel O’Connell, another appointee from the feasibility commission, became the president.
 New England Patriots owner Bob Kraft, Boston Celtics co-owner and Bain Capital executive Stephen Pagliuca, and Gloria Cordes Larson of Bentley were listed as directors.
-The Boston 2024 Partnership then put together an Executive Committee of local business leaders, university presidents, and athletes to develop the bid.
+The Boston 2024 Partnership then put together an executive committee of local business leaders, university presidents, and athletes to develop the bid.

 On June 13, 2014, Boston made the USOC's shortlist for the 2024 Games.

-The bid was submitted to the USOC on December 1, 2014, but, at that point, there had been no open public meetings about the bid, nor had the bid been released to the public—points of continuing controversy that factored into the bid’s ultimate demise.
+The bid was submitted to the USOC on December 1, 2014, but, at that point, there had been no open public meetings about the bid, nor had the bid been released to the public—points of continuing controversy that factored into the bid's ultimate demise.